attilaolah/wasm/docs/index.md

 ## Code Blocks

 Code blocks must be tagged with a language tag.
 Currently only JavaScript is supported, but other languages may be added in the future.
-Here is an simple
+Here is a simple
 example:

 ```js